borisdiakur/marked/README.md

 If you have any trouble with _marked_ help yourself by [__filing an issue__](https://github.com/borisdiakur/marked/issues) or even better support back with a [__pull request__](https://github.com/borisdiakur/marked/pulls).

+## Contributing

+The default [Apache Maven](https://maven.apache.org/) instance boundled with the Atlassian SDK is outdated.
+If you want to build the plugin yourself, you will need to [change it](https://developer.atlassian.com/server/framework/atlassian-sdk/changing-the-default-maven-version/).
+The latest version of _marked_ is built with Apache Maven 3.9.5.
+Background: Confluence 8.0 has added support for Java 17.
+To develop apps running against Java 17, you must be running with AMPS 8.3.3 or later.
+Apache Maven 3.6.3 is the minimum version required starting from AMPS 8.3.0.

 ## Privacy Notice

 _marked_ does not collect any data.